Two more delicious fruit soups to enjoy!

 Rhubarb soup with Berries

-This fruit soup includes a recipe for dumplings, similar to the snow dumplings on this page (ink to apricot soup page).
+This fruit soup includes a recipe for dumplings, similar to the snow dumplings on this page.
 Scroll down for a delicious gooseberry soup (recipe suggests cooling the gooseberry soup for four hours so make it early!)

 Rhubarb Soup with Berries